Home of the Year: Judges

-Architect, Hugh Wallace is the only judge who has appeared in every single season of the show.
-Season one, saw Wallace joined by, architect, Declan O'Donnell and textiles and homeware designer, Helen James.
+Architect Hugh Wallace is the only judge who has appeared in every single season of the show.
+Season one saw Wallace joined by architect Declan O'Donnell and textiles and homeware designer Helen James.
 Season two and three saw Wallace and O'Donnell return for a second and third year in a row.
-Interior designer, Deirdre Whelan replaced James as a judge.
-Season four saw Wallace and Whelan return for another series, O'Donnell left the show and was replaced by architect, Patrick Bradley.
-Season five and six had Wallace and Whelan judge once again, however, architect, Peter Crowley joined the panel.
+Interior designer Deirdre Whelan replaced James as a judge.
+Season four saw Wallace and Whelan return for another series, O'Donnell left the show and was replaced by architect Patrick Bradley.
+Season five and six had Wallace and Whelan judge once again, however, architect Peter Crowley joined the panel.
 In season seven Wallace was the only judge to return.
-He was joined by, interior designer, Suzie McAdam and, architect, Amanda Bone.
-In 2022, Wallace and Bone returned for their eighth and second series, respectively, joined my new judge, interior designer, Sara Cosgrove.
+He was joined by interior designer Suzie McAdam and architect Amanda Bone.

+In 2022, Wallace and Bone returned for their eighth and second series, respectively, joined by a new judge, interior designer Sara Cosgrove.
 All three judges returned for another series the following year.
+In 2025, Cosgrove was replaced by interior consultant, Siobhan Lam.
+Season 12, broadcast in 2026 included the same three presenters, filming having been completed before Wallace's death in December 2025.